 Note: If you choose to use the DES algorithm, you must use it on all systems that share the RACF database.

-For more information, refer to z/VM: RACF Security Server System Programmer's Guide.
+For more information, refer to z/VM: RACF Security Server System Programmer's Guide and z/VM: RACF Security Server Security Administrator's Guide.

-6.8.1.1 Modifying ICHDEX01
+6.8.1.1 Adding ICHDEX01